StevanSlavnic/compare-tool-test/README.md

 ## Context - State managment

-Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the DOM tree.
+React Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the DOM tree.

 Contexts are located in **/src/context** folder.
 For purpose of this app there are two contexts: the - Compare context located in **/src/context/Compare** and consists out of: